CiscoDevNet/roomdevices-macros-samples/Daily Reboot/README.md

 # Cisco CE / RoomOS / MTR Video Endpoints Macros - DailyReboot

-This macro will reboot the device once every day.
-If the device is in call at the time of reboot, it will postpone the reboot for one hour.
+This macro is designed to perform a daily reboot of the Cisco CE/RoomOS/MTR video endpoints.
+If the device is in an active call at the scheduled reboot time, the reboot will be postponed for one hour.

 ---